 The Individualized Program (also known as INDI) was created by the School of Graduate Studies to offer a limited number of exceptionally capable students the opportunity to pursue areas of research not covered by existing graduate programs.
 Interdisciplinary study is the hallmark of INDI.
 Read more about cross-disciplinary research currents, including Performance Studies.

-The Department of Theatre anticipates the creation of a forthcoming MFA in Performance Creation (PC) within the next few years, that will welcome emerging and established artists and creators working in the field of performance and live arts, seeking to gain their terminal degree in a program that is inclusive, culturally diverse, innovative, critically engaged, practice-based, and experimental.
+The Department of Theatre anticipates the creation of a forthcoming MFA in Transdisciplinary Performance Practice within the next few years, that will welcome emerging and established artists and creators working in the field of performance and live arts, seeking to gain their terminal degree in a program that is inclusive, culturally diverse, innovative, critically engaged, practice-based, and experimental.